makerdao/community/faqs/governance.md

 ## What does setting up a voting proxy do for me?

 The governance voting mechanism is a time-limited poll vote, while an executive vote is handled via Continuous Approval Voting.
-The voting proxy contract allows MKR holders to easily vote with their MKR for governance and Executive Proposals while gaining the benefit of controlling voting through a hot wallet and ensuring that funds can only be withdrawn into a cold wallet.
+The voting proxy contract allows MKR holders to easily vote with their MKR for Polling and Executive Proposals while gaining the benefit of controlling voting through a hot wallet and ensuring that funds can only be withdrawn into a cold wallet.

 ## What is a proxy contract?